Skip to main content

 On March 31, 2023, Judge Alvarez granted the parties’ joint request to stay (pause) this case to await a decision by the Fifth Circuit in Missouri and Texas’ appeal of Judge Alvarez’s decision to dismiss their claims.
 In June 2023, the Fifth Circuit reversed Judge Alvarez in that appeal, reviving Missouri and Texas’s claims.
 Following remand to the district court, Judge Alvarez sua sponte (i.e., on her own without a motion from a party) transferred the consolidated cases to Judge Tipton.

-After the case was transferred to Judge Tipton, the parties filed supplemental briefs regarding the Plaintiffs’ request for a preliminary injunction; that briefing completed on December 19, 2023.
-Three months later, on March 8, 2024, Judge Tipton granted the plaintiffs’ request to preliminarily enjoin (block) DHS’s plans to use money appropriated by Congress to repair existing walls, complete existing barrier systems, and to remediate and mitigate environmental damage caused by prior border wall construction.
+After the cases were transferred to Judge Tipton, the parties engaged in further briefing.
+On March 8, 2024, Judge Tipton granted the plaintiffs’ request to preliminarily enjoin (block) DHS’s plans to use money appropriated by Congress to repair existing walls, complete existing barrier systems, and to remediate and mitigate environmental damage caused by prior border wall construction.
 Judge Tipton held that the funds in question may only be used for “the construction of physical barriers, such as additional walls, fencing, buoys, etc.”

-Meanwhile, soon after the preliminary injunction issued, non-parties filed five different motions to intervene in the litigation (as defendants) so that they can seek an order from Judge Tipton that the injunction does not prohibit the federal government from spending the appropriated money in specific ways.
-Contractors who claim they are owed millions for work performed under contracts awarded by the Trump Administration have filed three motions to intervene; a fourth intervention motion is on behalf of an owner of ranch that allegedly suffered extensive environmental damage during Trump border construction that the federal government had allegedly agreed to remediate and mitigate; and the fifth is on behalf of Sierra Club and Southern Border Communities Coalition, who similarly settled a lawsuit against the federal government requiring it to mitigate environmental damage from Trump border construction.
+Meanwhile, soon after the preliminary injunction issued, non-parties filed five different motions to intervene in the litigation (as defendants) so that they could seek an order from Judge Tipton that the injunction does not prohibit the federal government from spending the appropriated money in specific ways.
+Three motions were filed by contractors claiming to be owed millions for work performed under contracts awarded by the Trump Administration; another was filed is on behalf of an owner of a ranch that allegedly suffered extensive environmental damage during Trump border construction that the federal government had agreed to remediate and mitigate; and the fifth was on behalf of Sierra Club and Southern Border Communities Coalition, who similarly settled a lawsuit against the federal government requiring it to mitigate environmental damage from Trump border construction.
 According to their motions, the federal government has taken the position that Judge Tipton’s injunction prohibits spending the appropriated money to pay the contractors or to address the environmental damage.
-Briefing on the motions is ongoing.
+Judge Tipton denied all five motions at the same time that he entered final judgment for plaintiffs.

 Bush’s amended complaint alleges that the Biden Administration’s actions regarding border wall construction violates: (1) the constitutional separation of powers; (2) the Appropriations Clause; (3) the Take Care Clause; (4) the Presentment Clause; (5) various budgetary statutes; (6) statutory mandates in IIRIRA regarding the building of “physical barriers” to deter illegal border crossings; (7) the prohibition in the Administrative Procedure Act (APA) on arbitrary and capricious agency action; (8) the APA’s notice-and-comment requirement; and (9) the Regulatory Flexibility Act.
 Bush did not seek preliminary injunctive relief.